psychemedia/eurydice-resources/resources/eurydice_poems.md

 There stretch stern Cornwall's jagged cliffs,
 There Devon's gentle downs.

-Tbe Sabbath morning rises blue
+The Sabbath morning rises blue
 Above the gloom of night,
 And on their lee they hail with joy
 The castled coast of Wight.